 In the Republic of Uzbekistan, the USAID International Food Relief (IFR) Program reaches 144 institutions throughout Uzbekistan providing nutritious food to tens of thousands most vulnerable people, including children, women, patients with tuberculosis and mental diseases, people with disabilities, elderly citizens, and orphans.

 The donated food, called Harvest Lentil Pro, is comprised of dried carrots, onions, rice, and lentils.
 The food is specially formulated to deliver micronutrients, offers a long shelf life without refrigeration, and is easy to prepare in a variety of ways.
 Food is delivered in conveniently sized packages complete with nutritional information and preparation instructions.
 Harvest Lentil Pro is manufactured by the American company Breedlove Dehydrated Foods.

 Since 2010, the USAID International Food Relief Program has distributed 58 million individual servings (1,163 tons of specially fortified food) to over 115,000 Uzbekistani children and adults across all regions of Uzbekistan.

-The 2014 round is implemented by the American NGO Resource and Policy Exchange (RPX), in close cooperation with the Ministry of Health and the Ministry of Social Development of the Kyrgyz Republic.
-On site the program is administered by the local Public Foundation Ergene.
+The IFRP program is implemented by the American NGO Resource and Policy Exchange (RPX), in close cooperation with the Ministry of Health and the Ministry of Education of the Republic Uzbekistan.
+RPX administers the program locally with the Uzbekistani non-governmental organization Healthy Generation (Soglom Avlod Uchun).